Child care subsidies and maternity leave

 Policies such as childcare and parental leave have meant that the majority of Swedish women are employed in the labour market and remain there throughout their lives, with only minor interruptions after the birth of a child.

-The following graph is of the period following the introduction of 180 days parental leave, at 90% of previous salary, in 1974 in Sweden.
+The following graph is of the period following the introduction of 180 days of parental leave, at 90% of the previous salary, in 1974 in Sweden.
 This was extended to 9 months in 1978.

 During the 1970s and 1980s, the state and the municipalities both covered approximately 45 per cent of the fees, leaving the remaining 10 per cent to be covered by parental fees.

 Again, subsidising child care works, in that it increases the uptake of child care.
 Not subsidising it works too.
 The costs of childcare exploded in the 1990s and “by 1998, 17 per cent of the costs of childcare were being covered by parental fees.”